CelliesProjects/ESP8266-ps4-jailbreak/README.md

 4. Compile and flash the software to your ESP32.

 ### How to connect and install PS4HEN:
-1. The ESP8266 will start an accesspoint named ESP8266 5.05 jailbreak server.
+1. The ESP8266 will start an accesspoint named `ESP8266 5.05 jailbreak server`.

 2. Connect to this AP with your PS4 and browse to http://192.168.4.1/ to enable PS4HEN on your PS4.